 And I can also honestly say that I am more than happy to sacrifice travel this year for this move.
 Every day feels like we are on holidays.
 We are so relaxed and content that it’s a little ridiculous.

 So when thinking about where we would like to travel together, I thought of Scotland.
-It has long been somewhere I have wanted to explore and it seems like the perfect place for us to do a Road Trip.
+It has long been somewhere I have wanted to explore, and it seems like the perfect place for us to take a Road Trip.

 We can spend hours in the car laughing, talking, stopping to take photos and generally just enjoying each others company.